hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Configure Grafana data sources

-From Grafana Administration page, Prometheus can be configured as the data source by specifying the HTTP URL as *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10015/*:
+From the Grafana Administration page, Prometheus can be configured as the data source by specifying the HTTP URL as *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10015/*:

 ![](/img/grafana-datasources.png)

 #### Import Grafana dashboards

-F﻿rom [Grafana Labs](https://grafana.com/grafana/dashboards/), there is a list of Grafana dashboard templates you can download and then import them as monitoring dashboards to the Grafana.
+F﻿rom [Grafana Labs](https://grafana.com/grafana/dashboards/), there is a list of Grafana dashboard templates you can download and then import as monitoring dashboards to the Grafana.

 ![](/img/grafana-dashboard-import.png)